Looking At Cloudflare's Recent Unusual Options Activity - Cloudflare (NYSE:NET)

-Investors with a lot of money to spend have taken a bullish stance on Cloudflare NET.
+Whales with a lot of money to spend have taken a noticeably bearish stance on Cloudflare.

 Volume & Open Interest Development